student@ubuntu:~$

 1. The shell reads your input

-3. The shell asks the kernel to create a new process
+3. The shell asks the kernel (the core software that runs Linux) to create a new process

-4. The ls program writes to stdout (your screen)
+4. The ls program writes to stdout (standard output — by default, your screen)

 5. The shell displays a new prompt

-This is why ./hello requires the ./ — the shell only searches PATH directories, and . (the current directory) is not in PATH by default.
-You must tell it explicitly where to look.
+This is why ./hello requires the ./ — the shell only searches the folders listed in PATH, and the current directory is not in that list by default.
+You must tell the shell exactly where to look.

 Exploring with ls